darlinghq/darling-docs/src/contributing/high-priority-stuff.md

 * CoreAudio.framework
   * Implement AudioFormat and ExtAudioConverter APIs.
   * Implement AUGraph and AudioQueue utility APIs.
-  * Implement various Audio Units provided by default on macOS.
+  * Implement various Audio Units existing by default on macOS.
 This includes units providing audio mixing or effects.

 * CoreServices.framework
   * Implement LaunchServices APIs for applications and file type mappings, backed by a database.